 First, remove the drain plug, and then raise the bow of the boat higher than the stern.
 Doing so will allow any water to trickle out, alleviating concerns about freezing liquid, which can crack the hull of your boat when the temperature plummets.

-Remove all items from your boat, including seats, electronics, life vests and fishing equipment.
+Remove all items from your boat, including boat seats, electronics, life jackets and vests and fishing equipment.
 Electronics, such as fish finders and trolling motors, should be stored inside.
 Emptying the boat will prevent items from getting wet and ruined, while also reducing the chances of animals building nests.
 I like to toss a handful of mothballs under the cover and into compartments to further deter pesky rodents.

 With your equipment out of the boat, an inventory can be completed over the winter months to identify those items needing to be replaced or fixed.
 Check for holes and worn or broken parts.